-Formal parent evenings or drop-in sessions happen for all pupils termly and the school has an open-door policy where staff will try to speak to you whenever a need arises.
-We also have parents' meetings, 3 informal Parent Café Sessions a week, and send home letters about the curriculum.
-If we have any concerns, a member of staff will invite you to meet and discuss what could happen to support your child.
-You will be consulted and informed by letter if the school recommends placing your child on the Record of Need at School Support and if we are considering making a referral for external support you will be asked to give permission and given an opportunity to meet the other professionals.
-You are strongly encouraged to support regular home reading, homework, additional tasks to support Plan, Do, Review targets, inform the school of any changes to your child's circumstances, carry out physiotherapy at home if required, attend meetings and take your children to any relevant appointments (e.g. hearing/vision tests, medical reviews etc.).
+Formal parent evenings, drop-in sessions or phone/Zoom calls happen for all pupils termly and the school has an open-door policy where staff will try to speak to you whenever a need arises.
+We have informal Parent Café Sessions each week and send home letters about the curriculum.
+If we have any concerns, a member of staff will discuss what could happen to support your child.
+You will be consulted and informed by letter if the school recommends placing your child on the Record of Need at School Support and if we are considering making a referral for external support you will be asked to give permission and have an chance to speak to the other professionals.
+You are strongly encouraged to support regular home reading, homework, additional tasks to support the Individual Education Plan (IEP) targets, inform the school of any changes to your child's circumstances, carry out physiotherapy at home if required, attend meetings and take your children to any relevant appointments (e.g. hearing/vision tests, medical reviews etc.).
 If you want more information about how to help your child, please contact the class teacher, we can also pass on information of other agencies who can offer advice, e.g. Parent learning support groups, Family Support Worker, occasional training offered by outside agencies.